kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The `EvictionRequestSpec` and `EvictionRequestStatus` are extendable and `EvictionRequest` can support the eviction of objects other than pods in the future.
 This can be achieved by adding a `pvcRef` to the `.spec.target`, for example.
-In this case, we would expect either `.spec.target.podRef` or `.spec.target.pvcRef` to be present.
+In this case, we would expect either `.spec.target.pod` or `.spec.target.pvcRef` to be present.
 This allows us to support any type in the future (e.g. Workload API, PodGroup API).

 #### New EvictionRequest Types and Synchronization of Pod Termination Mechanisms